Weird machine: Theory

+Weird machines emerge because of complexities in the computation model and externalities to the intended model of computation.
+For example, a weird machine may exist because an input format is Turing-complete, because of memory corruption vulnerabilities in the program, or because the hardware the program is running on can behave in ways that are not anticipated by the computation model.

 From a theoretical perspective, the emergence of weird machines becomes clear when one considers software as a way to restrict the number of reachable states and state transitions of a computer: The general-purpose CPU is, through software, specialized to simulate a finite-state machine (with potentially very large state space).
 Many states the CPU could be in are excluded, and certain state transitions are ruled out - for example those that violate the software's security requirements.
 When the system is somehow moved into a state that "makes no sense" when viewed from the perspective of the intended finite-state machine (through memory corruption, hardware failure, or other programming mistakes), the software will keep transforming the broken state into new broken states, triggered by further user input.
-A new computational device arises: The weird machine which can reach different states of the CPU than the programmer anticipated, and which does so in reaction to inputs.
+A new computational device arises: The weird machine which can reach different states of the CPU than the programmer ever anticipated, and which does so in reaction to the attacker controlled inputs.